 LING BONES: 7-year-old sister of Banneker, Chinese, proud of the fact that she's adopted, very talented piano player, extreme pain in Banneker's backside.
 Very fond of ladybugs.

 MR. REGINALD RAND (the second): Father of Reggie, Owner of Rand Enterprises, hulking bald white man, like a white bull stuffed into a shirt and tie.
 Has a distinctly deep voice.
 The man sounded like he recited Shakespeare to adoring crowds of English teachers on the weekends.
 Mr. Rand probably has entire passages of The Fountainhead memorized, would love to have dinner with Paul Ryan and Mitch McConnel.
 He smokes cigars with a red 'R' wrapped around the end.
+Extremely partial to his beloved pug and collects classic cars.
+His favorite is a 1934 Cadillac Sport Phaeton.
 "What the president and the congress don’t understand, what they've never understood, is it’s the captains of industry who truly rule America.
 Decisions are made in boardrooms, not the halls of government."
 Far more Lex Luthor/Kingpin than Donald Trump: He was dressed in a dark purple suit with a black tie made of a material that reflected every light in the room.
 From this distance he appeared so handsome he shone.

 DR. MYRA BONES (Aunt Myra): Banneker's mother, Professor of English at Latimer University.
 Does not wear glasses.
 Eyes bulge in sarcasm.
 Loves books almost as much as Ellicott.
 Dr. Myra Bones had dark skin, kinky hair that shot up straight from her head into an afro, and soft brown eyes that looked friendly.